-Removing your old counter tops, sink, and other appliances can save you a lot of money on a kitchen renovation.
-In fact, we saved almost $650 by doing these steps ourselves.
+Replacing counter tops, sink, and other appliances yourself can save you a lot of money on a kitchen renovation.
+In fact, we saved almost $650 by removing the old countertops ourselves.
 This is the fourth counter top installation we have done for either ourselves or friends but the first granite installation.
 Removal of the existing counter tops is not that difficult but I have a few tips for anyone who is interested.

 Wear Safety Equiptment While Removing Countertops